“I will give you shepherds after my own heart” (Jer. 3:15).

 Is thus radically excluded.
 Their entire heart and spirit should be filled with an amazed and deeply felt gratitude, an unshakable trust and hope, because those who have been called know that they are rooted not in their own strength but in the unconditional faithfulness of God who calls.

-According to the Acts of the Apostles, as the Church began to grow in numbers after the Resurrection of Christ, the Apostles decided to chose men as collaborators to assist them in their ministerial work, especially with works of mercy and charity so that they could concentrate on prayer and the proclamation of the Word (Acts 6).
+According to the Acts of the Apostles, as the Parish began to grow in numbers after the Resurrection of Christ, the Apostles decided to chose men as collaborators to assist them in their ministerial work, especially with works of mercy and charity so that they could concentrate on prayer and the proclamation of the Word (Acts 6).
 Thus, the order of deacons emerged.

 The diaconate is a particular ministry received through ordination.
 It is the lower degree in the sacrament of Holy Orders.
 Their vocation is to collaborate with the bishop especially in works of mercy.
 They also assist with Marriages, Baptisms and distribution of the Eucharist.
 There are two types of deacons, namely transitional and permanent.
 A transitional deacon is a candidate for the priesthood, who as part of his preparation has been ordained to the diaconate.
-A permanent deacon is a man who has received a particular vocation to ministry in the Church and for the Church.
+A permanent deacon is a man who has received a particular vocation to ministry in the Parish and for the Parish.
 A married man can be ordained a permanent deacon.